sigglug-illinois/acm-glug-cloud/progress.md

 # 2022-11-27

-- Present: Nathan, Quan, Sam, Evan.
+- Present: Nathan, Quan, Sun, Sam, Evan.
 I am writing names, so if future readers have a question about this, they can ask one of the people present.
 - We found the second rack labelled ACM.
 Almsot all of the equipment on it is also labelled ACM.
 - We removed harddrives from their original machines, noting their original configuration.
 - We wrote a physical label on them.